 With more and more businesses generating reviews on a yearly basis, how do you use not only your reviews but your competitors’, to successfully grow?

 Thanks to a new tool that I put together using BrightLocal’s handy Review API, you’re now able to mine your competitors’ reviews at scale and incorporate these findings into your SEO and overall marketing strategy.

+Reviews are just one thing to look at when performing competitor analysis for your local SEO.
 I’ve found it to be extremely useful in understanding not only what makes a competitor stand out from their positive reviews, but where they drop the ball by looking at their negative reviews.

 So without further ado, I am happy to introduce…